Target Corporation TGT

 Primary demands

-- Authorize a full review of real estate ownership alternatives (including TIP REIT spin-off)
+- Authorize a full review of real-estate ownership alternatives (land-only REIT spin-off)

-- Adopt a universal proxy card and improve board nominating process
+- Adopt a universal proxy card to give shareholders genuine choice

 KPIs cited